 iv) The claimant is not able to and available for work because she is seeking part-time work.

-2) Alleges that the claimant is not eligible for benefits, because, in connection with any separation or layoff, the claimant has been or will be paid vacation pay, vacation pay allowance, or pay in lieu of vacation, in which event, the employing unit must designate, on the protest, within 10 calendar days after notification of the filing of his claim, or within 10 calendar days of the date such vacation pay is paid or payable, the period to which such pay is allocated.
+2) Alleges that the claimant is not eligible for benefits because, in connection with any separation or layoff, the claimant has been or will be paid vacation pay, vacation pay allowance, or pay in lieu of vacation, in which event, the employing unit must designate, on the protest, within 10 calendar days after notification of the filing of the claim, or within 10 calendar days after the date the vacation pay is paid or payable, the period to which that pay is allocated.
 It is not necessary that a protest be filed for each individual vacation payment.
-No such designation is necessary for disqualification purposes, for vacation payments made during an announced period of shutdown for the purposes of inventory, vacation, or both; or
+No designation is necessary for disqualification purposes for vacation payments made during an announced period of shutdown for the purpose of inventory, vacation, or both; or

-3) Alleges that the claimant is not eligible for benefits because he is unemployed due to his involvement in a labor dispute; and the employing unit, within 5 days of the start of the period of the work stoppage due to a labor dispute, provides the Agency with the name and Social Security number of each worker involved in the dispute.
-The list shall be filed with the Agency's Labor Dispute section.
-Upon receipt of the list, the Agency will mail a Labor Dispute Questionnaire to the employing unit and the union or representative of the employees involved in the labor dispute.
+3) Alleges that the claimant is not eligible for benefits because he is unemployed due to his involvement in a labor dispute, and the employing unit, within 5 days after the start of the period of the work stoppage due to a labor dispute, provides the Department with the name and Social Security number of each worker involved in the dispute.
+This list of workers shall be filed with the Department's Labor Dispute section.
+Upon receipt of the list, the Department will mail a Labor Dispute Questionnaire to the employing unit and the union or representative of the employees involved in the labor dispute.
 The employing unit, union, and/or employee representative must respond to the questionnaire within 10 days.
-If the questionnaire is not received within 10 days, the Agency will issue a decision based on the information contained in the record at that time.
-The filing of the above list will constitute an allegation of possible ineligibility under the labor dispute provision (Section 604 of the Act) only and shall not be construed as an allegation of possible ineligibility under any other provisions of the Act.
+If the questionnaire is not received within 10 days, the Department will issue a decision based on the information contained in the record at that time.
+The filing of the list will constitute an allegation of possible ineligibility under the labor dispute provision (Section 604 of the Act) only and shall not be construed as an allegation of possible ineligibility under any other provisions of the Act.

-e) In instances when the Agency decides that the protest has not met the sufficiency requirements of subsection (d)(1) of this Section, the Agency shall immediately return the protest with a description of the needed information.
-If the protest with all required information is refiled within 10 days of the date the Agency mailed it back to the employing unit, the protest shall be considered filed on the date the Agency originally received it.
-In no event shall the Agency return an inadequate protest more than once.
-In the event that a protest does not meet the sufficiency requirements of subsection (d)(1) of this Section after being returned to the employing unit once, the Adjudicator shall determine the protest to be insufficient.
+e) In instances in which the Department decides that the protest has not met the sufficiency requirements of subsection (d)(1), the Department shall immediately provide the employing unit with a notice, including a description of the needed information.
+If the protest with all required information is refiled within 10 days after the date the Department mailed the notice to the employing unit, the protest shall be considered filed on the date the Department originally received it.
+In no event shall the employing unit have the right to correct an insufficient protest regarding the same claim more than once.
+In the event that a protest does not meet the sufficiency requirements of subsection (d)(1) after being refiled pursuant to this subsection, the Adjudicator shall determine the protest to be insufficient.
 A Decision that a protest is insufficient may be appealed pursuant to Section 2720.200.